benhoyt/benhoyt.github.com/writings/awkgo.md

 You can see how the helper functions like `_splitHelper` and `_getField` are defined in the [full output on GitHub](https://github.com/benhoyt/goawk/blob/master/awkgo/examples/about.go), but here they basically amount to `strings.Fields(_line)` and `_fields[3]`, respectively.

-Note how we're pre-compiling the regular expression literal (`_re1`) using Go's `regexp.MustCompile` function.
+Note how we're pre-compiling the regular expression literal (`_re1`) using Go's `regexp.MustCompile` function at the top level.

 As you can see, this example comes out pretty readable, and not too different from how you'd write it in Go by hand.
 Because I/O handling (and most variables) in AWK are global state, for simplicity I've defined them as globals in Go as well.

-The second example is more complex, but still a fairly real-world example: [counting the frequencies of unique words](/writings/count-words/#awk) in a text file, and then printing the words and their counts:
+The second example is more complex, but still a fairly real-world example: counting the frequencies of unique words in a text file, and then printing the words and their counts:

 ```awk
 {